Professor Ross Pifer, Center Director

 Membership in National Agricultural and Food Law Consortium

-The Agricultural Law Resource and Reference Center is one of four members of the recently established National Agricultural and Food Law Consortium.
+The Center for Agricultural and Shale Law is one of four members of the recently established National Agricultural and Food Law Consortium.
 The other Consortium members are the National Agricultural Law Center, a unit of the University of Arkansas Division of Agriculture; the National Sea Grant Law Center at the University of Mississippi School of Law; and the Agricultural and Resource Law Program at the Ohio State University.
 The work of the Consortium is supported by a multi-year grant from the United States Department of Agriculture National Agricultural Library, an entity within the Agricultural Research Service.

 Consortium members work together to develop programs to expand the reach of objective agricultural law research and information to the nation’s agricultural community of producers; state and federal policymakers; attorneys; Cooperative Extension Service professionals; and others at the state, regional, and national levels.
 The scope of the Consortium includes land-based food, fiber, and energy production systems as well as seafood and marine-based production via aquaculture.
 Each of the Consortium members brings expertise within specifically defined areas for the benefit of the Consortium.